bentoml/BentoML/docs/source/integrations/spark.rst

 commands should work for bentos with IO descriptors which support batch inference (at the time of writing, those are ``bentoml.io.NumpyNdarray``<link_to_io_descriptor_numpy>, ``bentoml.io.PandasDataFrame``<link_to_io_descriptor_pandas> and
 ``bentoml.io.PandasSeries``<link_to_io_descriptor_series>) with the following caveat:

-IMPORTANT: your Bento API must be capable of accepting multiple inputs.
+:bdg-warning:`IMPORTANT:` your Bento API must be capable of accepting multiple inputs.
 For example, ``batch_classify(np.array([[input_1], [input_2]]))`` must work, and return ``np.array([[output_1], [output_2]])``.
 The quickstart bento supports this pattern because the iris classifier model it contains does.